 Measuring the effectiveness of these inspections can be performed by review by independent professionals of the inspection documentation and analysis in the case of the lidar vegetation inspection.
+Baseline comparison of results from adjacent drought and excessive rainfall years will inform earlier inspection timing and/or enhanced scope of the inspections.
+Developing metrics surrounding risks identified and mitigated will help reinforce a "zero-tolerance" approach for VM and equipment failure induced outages.
+Baseline of inspection practices with adjacent owners (PG&E and CALPINE) will also be used to evaluate effectiveness.
 A second method would include ride-alongs with inspection personnel to review their methodology and reporting.
 Lastly, an independent review of similar facilities can be performed and compared and reviewed with inspection personnel.
 NCPA currently conducts ride-alongs with both Cal-Fire staff and internal NCPA staff.
 Additional objectives are stated in Section 2C above.